kimberly-kao/kimberly-kao.github.io/index.md

 | MU 1000: Introduction to Music | A |

 Involved in CodePath as a TechFellow and involved in College of Science Science Council as Director of Resource Center and Executive Affairs
+Volunteered as a notetaker for students with disabilities.

 ## 2021